The Mysterious Pyramid of Bomarzo: Discovering The Etruscan’s Enigmatic Past

 But the Pyramid of Bomarzo is not the only wonder in the area.
 In fact, it is dotted with unmarked Etruscan inscriptions and carvings.
 Nearby the pyramid, on the left side of the approaching path, lies another relic - a primitive dwelling dated to the same period as the pyramid – 7th century BC.

-Close to the Bomarzo Pyramid lays a dwelling/tomb known as Finestraccia. ( JethroT / Adobe Stock)
+Close to the Bomarzo Pyramid lays a dwelling/tomb known as Finestraccia.
+Giovanni Savelli / CC BY 2.0

 There is a distinct possibility that this tomb was perhaps the resting place of some important Etruscan priest or official, directly related to the sacrificial altar close by.
 Such wealth of Etruscan inscriptions and archeological sites that surrounds this location in Bomarzo certainly signifies a strong and very important Etruscan presence.